 It is vitally important to refresh every night with good, solid sleep.
 Not doing so may increase the risk of diabetes, hypertension, obesity and other medical conditions.

-If you believe you suffer from the effects of sleep deprivation, contact a practitioner to learn how acupuncture and Oriental medicine can help you!
+If you believe you suffer from the effects of sleep deprivation, contact us to learn how acupuncture can help you!